idiap/bob/python/doc/TutorialsMachine.rst

    to many (or many to 1).
 You can use the NumPy_ ``reshape()`` array method for this purpose as shown above
 2. Biases should **always** be 1D arrays.
-3. By default, MLPs use the `hyperbolic tangent <http://mathworld.wolfram.com/HyperbolicTangent.html>`_ as the activation function.
-   There are currently 2 other activation functions avialble in |project|:
+3. By default, MLPs use the :py:class:bob.machine.HyperbolicTangentActivation` as activation function.
+There are currently 4 other activation functions available in |project|:

-   * The identity function: :py:const:`bob.machine.Activation.LINEAR`
+   * The identity function: :py:class:`bob.machine.IdentityActivation`;
-   * The sigmoid function (also known as the `logistic function <http://mathworld.wolfram.com/SigmoidFunction.html>`_ function): :py:const:`bob.machine.Activation.SIGMOID` or
+   * The sigmoid function (also known as the `logistic function <http://mathworld.wolfram.com/SigmoidFunction.html>`_ function): :py:class:`bob.machine.LogisticActivation`;
-     :py:const:`bob.machine.Activation.LOG`.
+   * A scaled version of the hyperbolic tangent function: :py:class:`bob.machine.MultipliedHyperbolicTangentActivation`; and
+   * A scaled version of the identity activation: :py:class:`bob.machine.LinearActivation`

-Let's try changing all of the activation functions to a simpler one, just for this
+Let's try changing all of the activation functions to a simpler one, just for this example:
-example:

 .. doctest::